-2.7.2 - Contextual safeguarding approach to child-on-child harm:
+2.7.4 - Contextual safeguarding approach to child-on-child abuse:

-Curry Rivel Church of England Primary School & Little Pips Nursery will minimise the risk of child-on-child abuse by taking a contextual approach to safeguarding by increasing safety in the contexts of which harm can occur - this can include the school environment itself, peer groups and the neighbourhood.
+Curry Rivel Church of England Primary School, Little Pips Nursery & The Nest will minimise the risk of child-on-child abuse by taking a contextual approach to safeguarding by increasing safety in the contexts of which harm can occur - this can include the school environment itself, peer groups and the neighbourhood.

-Following any incidents of child-on-child harm, the DSL/Deputies will review and consider whether any practice or environmental changes can be made in relation to any lessons learned.
+Following any incidents of child-on-child abuse, the DSL will review and consider whether any practice or environmental changes can be made in relation to any lessons learned.
 This can include making changes to staffing and supervision, making changes to the physical environment and considering the utilisation and delivery of safeguarding topics in the curriculum.